 6. Student Assess Kit - Mastering Physics, 4th edition, is required for online homework.
-Weekly one or two HW will be assigned from mastering physics; you should purchase the access code.
+Weekly HW will be assigned from mastering physics; you should purchase the access code.
+How to get access to Mastering physics has been announced on Brightspace.
 Some homework will be written and handed in; most will be done online.
-Written homework should be posted on the Brightspace content.
+Written homework should be turned in at the beginning of class on the day it is due.
+Written homework will usually be accepted later that same day, but you must make sure I get it before I leave school.
 Written homework turned in after the due date will be 50% off unless you have a good excuse.
 No homework problems will be accepted after the problems are gone over in class or after the graded homework is turned back.
 Online homework will usually be due on Tuesday at 11:59 pm and/or Thursday at 11:59 pm unless otherwise stated.
 Late HW submission won't get full credit.